Bandwidth/bandwidth.github.io/messaging/methods/media/getMedia.md

 #### Basic Authentication

-Bandwidth's media API leverages Basic Authentication with your API username and password.
+Bandwidth's media API leverages Basic Authentication with your API user's username and password.
 Read more about how Bandwidth secures endpoints in the [Security & Credentials](../../../guides/accountCredentials.md) document.

 ## ⚠️ Caution on fetching Media ⚠️